-Beginning in 1904, the Atchison-Topeka and Santa Fe Railroad (AT&SF) carried freight through the city of Richmond, reaching its height during World War II when Richmond became a national leader of wartime industry and the woman's labor movement.
-This same corridor, which has sat unused in the heart of Richmond for more than 25 years, is being transformed into the Richmond Greenway and a model urban trail.
-The Richmond Greenway is a three-mile community bicycle and pedestrian rail-trail that brings 32 new acres of vibrant open space to a densely populated, underserved community with few recreational opportunities and scarce green space.
-The Richmond Greenway also provides pedestrian and bicycle access to other regional trails, and makes key connections with community resources and public transportation.
+Beginning in 1904, the Atchison, Topeka and Santa Fe Railway (AT&SF) carried freight through the city of Richmond, reaching its height during World War II when Richmond became a national leader of wartime industry and the woman's labor movement.
+This same corridor, which sat unused in the heart of Richmond for more than 25 years, has been transformed into a model urban trail known as the Richmond Greenway.
+The greenway is a bicycle and pedestrian rail-trail that brings 32 new acres of vibrant open space to a densely populated, underserved community with few recreational opportunities and scarce green space.
+The path also provides pedestrian and bicycle access to other regional trails, and makes key connections with community resources and public transportation.

 The first segment of the trail opened in 2007 between 2nd and 23rd Street and includes the Lincoln Elementary School Community Garden where Urban Tilth is growing herbs and veggies to supplement the local supply.
-The Watershed Project is developing a native plant garden and working to grow the landscape in the area as well.
-The Richmond Greenway in the San Francisco Bay Area is moving forward to connect the neighborhoods it serves with open space, recreational opportunities and transportation options.
+The Watershed Project developed a native plant garden and has worked to grow the landscape in the area as well.
+Trail users can reach the sprawling San Francisco Bay Trail system by continuing a short distance on-street from the trail's western end along Ohio Avenue.

 A newer segment of trail doubles the length of the Richmond Greenway by paralleling BART between Carlson Boulevard and San Pablo Avenue.
 This new segment connects neighborhoods with central Richmond and the Ohlone Greenway across San Pablo Avenue.
 The right-of-way is narrow in this section and only allows for limited landscaping, but the route includes a bridge over the BART tracks and a tunnel under Interstate 80.